 Bouchard, who claims Metis ancestry, was exposed for using the officially recognized Metis (Michif) Nation for his own background and gain, after it was discovered he didn’t meet the required ancestral lineage.
 He responded by creating ‘alternative metis’ groups, which appear to be based in some idea of a pan-Indigenous society.
 Let’s make it clear, Indigenous nations are nations as much as any other in the world.

 His ancestry was related to one Algonquin woman ancestor born in 1621.
 In 2008, he added to his lineage, a Chippewa grandfather and a grandmother from the middle-U.S. nation, the Osage, circa 1800s.
-The details to these were provided in 2013 by a U.S. genealogist who declared Bouchard a Metis.
-Unfortunately that’s not how citizenship inclusion works.
+These nations are not related to the Metis Nation.
+These additional details were provided in 2013 by a U.S. genealogist who declared Bouchard a Metis.
+Unfortunately for Bouchard et al, that’s not how citizenship inclusion works.
 The research declared Bouchard as having mixed ancestry, but that research must then be taken to the Canadian situated and recognized Metis Nation for verification and then it is they who grant inclusion into the nation.
 It is understood that an updated application was not submitted to the Metis Nation.
+No word on whether or not the Osage Nation accepted him.

 One does not simply proclaim oneself to be Metis any more than one may proclaim to be Scottish or a Canadian.
 There are parameters to be met and a connection to any long-lost or Indigenous ancestor is not one of them.
 Nor does claiming ancestors prior to the ethnogenesis of the Metis Nation make anyone Metis.
 How is it people don’t recognize there were no Metis until then?
 They ignore the fact the Michif don’t call their own originating ancestors, Metis.
-They are recorded as they were, by their original nationhood.
+They are recorded as they were, by their original nationhood, just as Canadians identify their ancestors by their originating nations.

 They harm the recognized Indigenous peoples by mis-representing history, snatching opportunities in employment, awards, grants, scholarships and any other avenue meant to lend a hand up to the marginalized, and they mislead thousands of people into unwittingly believing they too belong to a community.